Biden virtual town hall marks new normal for campaigning

 CHICAGO (AP) — Joe Biden is holding a town hall in Illinois from 800 miles away in Delaware.
 Bernie Sanders is staging daily news conferences from Vermont, instead of his usual rallies around the country with thousands of supporters.

-The global coronovirus pandemic has sent the 2020 presidential campaign into a virtual phase.
+The global coronavirus pandemic has sent the 2020 presidential campaign into a virtual phase.

 Big rallies and handshakes are out.
 Virtual phone banks and town halls are the new normal.
 Political parties and groups are canceling in-person gatherings.